InSyncWithFoo/reveal-type-for-pycharm/README.md

 Wrap an arbitrary expression with a `reveal_type()` call to see its type as inferred by PyCharm.

-This plugin has no inferrence logic on its own.
+This plugin has no inference logic on its own.
 All calls to `reveal_type()` are recognized as directives, regardless of the fully qualified name.